Discover more from Nicolas Bustamante

 I ignored the space until 2018, when our first teammate, Antoine Riard, started to contribute to the Lightning Network, a protocol to make instant and cheap Bitcoin payments.
 Bitcoin has survived, and my friends kept building on Ethereum despite a 90% drop in price.
 Speculation had dried out, and promising use cases were emerging.
 I started running a Bitcoin and Lightning Node on the weekend to understand the state of the technology.

 As a Bitcoin enthusiast, I looked around infrastructure products to sustain the lightning network, like node managers or stablecoin on lightning, via RGB.
 It was tough because no one had yet built a successful company on the lightning network.
-First, it will take years to develop the network - a thing I've learned running the SF Lightning Dev Meetup - and, second, most people don't want to pay with crypto, especially when current payment systems are improving rapidly (see UPI in India or Pix in Brazil)!
+First, it will take years, if not decades, to develop the network - a thing I've learned running the SF Lightning Dev Meetup - and, second, most people don't want to pay with crypto, especially when current payment systems are improving rapidly (see UPI in India or Pix in Brazil)!

 The unfortunate truth is that the current crypto killer feature is the creation of a global, permissionless, gigantic casino of worthless digital assets.
 This is quite far from the ideas of decentralization, privacy, and unstoppable digital assets we read in The Sovereign Individual.

 Those ideals are worth fighting for, so I started to believe that speculative use cases were temporary anomalies.
 Yes, token pumps and dumps were disgusting, but tomorrow we will have equity tokens that are way better than the current paper shares.
-Yes, NFT collections of ugly profile pics are useless - a guy bought a picture of a rock for $1.8M - but it's the premise of NFT as digital property rights on a decentralized and open ledger!
+Yes, NFT collections of ugly profile pics are useless - a guy bought a picture of a rock for $1.8M lol - but it's the premise of NFT as digital property rights on a decentralized and open ledger!